 In this blog I want to describe how we finished the restructuring of Plan International in the early 1990’s.
 Regionalization was complete, and Plan’s International Headquarters had been right-sized, and so now we needed to finish the job and review how Plan was structured in the field, at country level.

 I began a new journey two years ago, tracing two long arcs in my life:

 — Climbing all 48 mountains in New Hampshire that are at least 4000 feet tall (1219m), what is called “peak-bagging” by local climbers.
 I’m describing, in words and images, the ascent of each of these peaks – mostly done solo, but sometimes with a friend or two;

 I climbed Mt Carrigain (4700ft, 1433m), a solo hike, on July 20, 2016.
-It was a fairly long, strenuous, and very beautiful hike.
-Like all but one of the hikes I did in 2016, there were no significant insect problems.
+It was a long, strenuous, and very beautiful hike.
+And, like all but one of the hikes I did in 2016, there were no significant insect problems!

 Sawyer River Road runs southwest from Hart’s Location, New Hampshire.
 It’s an unpaved forest-access road that is closed in the winter.

 I drove up from Durham that morning, and left the parking area on Sawyer River Road at about 10:30am, and took the Signal Ridge Trail.

 I arrived at the junction with the Carrigain Notch Trail at 11:15am.
 From here I would hike a clockwise loop, arriving back at this same place 5 1/2 hours later, after climbing Mt Carrigain…

 At around 1pm, nearing the top of Mt Carrigain, I stopped for lunch on Signal Ridge.
 This view is towards the north, looking across Rt 302.
 The Presidential Range can just be seen, with Mt Washington in the far distance, on the left side of the image, just about touching the clouds.